sujith-eag/vu-library/docs/mca/rm/u1_3_rpr.md

 # Research Problem

-**Defining the Research Problem:** What is research problem, Selecting the problem, Necessity of defining the problem, Technique involved in defining a problem, An illustration.
+>[!note] **Syllabus**

-___
+>**Defining the Research Problem:** What is research problem, Selecting the problem, Necessity of defining the problem, Technique involved in defining a problem, An illustration.

 >[!caution] Question
 >Define Research problem.
 How to Formulate a Research Problem